refractionPOINT/lc-extension/multiplexer/README.md

 You can use the `multiplexer.Extension.HookSendMessage()` and `multiplexer.Extension.HookResponse()` hooks to add custom processing to the multiplexer.

+A "reference" service is also required.
+This instance of the service is used to generate the schema presented to LimaCharlie from outside of the multiplexer.

 ## Example configs

 The definition of the service to create in Cloud Run.
 The shared secret for those services is dynamically